 Based on data analysis, it was found that the maqashid sharia index has a significant influence on Islamic social reporting.
-In this study, the maqashid sharia index is represented by justice and benefit.
-The performance of educating individuals as measured by the proportion of the costs of education, training, research, and the cost of promotion to the total cost proved invalid so it was not used in the test results.
-Compared to justice and benefit, education is an aspect that is not considered by Islamic banks, as evidenced by the lowest average value over a 4-year span of the 2015-2018 period and tends to decrease from 2015 to 2018.
+In this study, the magashid sharia index is represented by justice and benefit.
+The performance of education of the individuals is measured by the proportion of the costs of education, training, research, and the cost of promotion to the total cost proved invalid.
+Therefore, it was not used in the test results.
+Compared to justice and benefit, education is an aspect that is not considered by Islamic banks, as evidenced by the lowest average value over a 4-year span of the 2015-2018 periods and tends to decrease from 2015 to 2018.
 This finding is contrary to the importance of aspects education for Islamic banks in order to improve the quality of human resources in Islamic banks through education and training, improve research, and promote Islamic bank products and services to the community.
 The results also show that if the budget allocated by Islamic banks for educational performance is very low, it proves that Islamic banks in Indonesia are less involved in educating individuals and the quality of human resources (employees and stakeholders).

 The findings of this study provide empirical evidence about the importance of justice as part of the maqashid sharia index.
-Equity performance is measured by fair returns, distribution functions, and interest-free income.
+Equity performance is measured by fair returns, distribution functions, and interestfree income.
 Justice in this study obtained the highest average value over a span of 4 years (2015-2018) compared to educational performance and welfare performance.
 Justice performance tends to increase during the last 4 years from 2015 to 2018, which is 43% and up 14% per year.
-The results of this study indicate that the higher the performance score obtained by Islamic banks, the higher the level of Islamic social reporting will be.
-Conversely, the lower the performance score obtained by Islamic banks, the lower the level of Islamic social reporting will be.
+The results of this study indicate that the higher the performance score obtained by Islamic banks, the higher the level of Islamic social reporting is or the other way around.
 The importance of justice performance is also in line with the theory of legitimacy on which this research is based.
 Banks that produce a high performance of justice will have an impact on disclosure of Islamic social reporting which is also higher because of the increasing level of public trust and concern for Islamic banks.
 This has an effect on people's interest in the products and services offered by Islamic banks.

-The results showed that the welfare or benefit aspect was able to play a role in increasing the disclosure of Islamic social reporting on Islamic banks in Indonesia.
+The results showed that the welfare or benefit aspect could play a role in increasing the disclosure of Islamic social reporting on Islamic banks in Indonesia.
 High performance in this aspect shows the important role of Islamic banks in Indonesia in improving the welfare or benefit of the community.
 Islamic banks with high welfare performance are proven to express social responsibility better.
 Welfare performance is measured by bank profitability, income redistribution and welfare through zakat paid by banks, and investment in the real sector.
 Based on descriptive analysis data, welfare performance has decreased by an average of 7.8% over the past 4 years (2015-2018) and a decline rate of 2.6% per year.
 Although the effect is significant on the level of Islamic social reporting, performance scores improve welfare or benefit is very low.
 This is because many Islamic banks have negative profits, low real sector investment, and there are some Islamic banks that do not allocate funds to pay zakat.